tazim5032/bookish/README.md

 This project is a book listing application built with **React** and **Tailwind CSS**.
 It fetches data from the **Gutenberg Books API** (`https://gutendex.com/books`) and displays the books in a clean and user-friendly format.
 The app includes various functionalities like real-time search, filtering by genre, a wishlist feature, and pagination.

+## Live Demo
+You can view the live version of the app here: [Live Link](https://bookish-guys.netlify.app)

 ## Features

 ### 1. Book Listing